Skip to content

 Funding & Financial Aid

-The Environmental Humanities Graduate Program (EH) provides full funding via tuition waivers and graduate assistantships to admitted students - domestic and international - for four semesters.
-Stipend amounts depend on each year's budget; $20,000 is the 23/24 academic year stipend amount, and anticipated 24/25 amount.
+The Environmental Humanities Graduate Program (EH) provides full funding via tuition waivers and graduate assistantships and fellowships to admitted students - domestic and international - for four semesters.
+Stipend amounts depend on each year's budget; $21,500 is the projected 25/26 stipend amount.
 In addition to tuition waivers, students have access to medical, dental and vision insurance.

 Mellon Fellowships

-Environmental Humanities is a recipient of a grant from the Mellon Foundation.
-The grant supports our focus on environmental justice, Indigenous knowledges, and community-engaged research and learning.
-The grant also funds two $25,000 graduate fellowships/year.
+Environmental Humanities is a recipient of Mellon Foundation grant that supports our focus on environmental justice, Indigenous knowledges, and community-engaged research and learning.
+The grant also funds two $25,000 graduate fellowships/year plus $5,000 summer funding between the first and second year of the Program.
 If you have experience and interest in any of those three areas, in the College of Humanities section of the application to the Program, please prepare and upload a single-page statement that expresses your interests and plans for a community-engaged research project.
 The EH Admission Committee will designate the Mellon graduate fellows.

 Expanding Horizons Funding